The 2025 edition of Wimbledon is set to take place from Monday 30 June 2025 – Sun 13 July 2025.

 If you’re planning to spend a good amount of time watching the big screen on Murray Mound, you’ll want to opt for more comfortable clothing.
 Also, days at Wimbledon tend to mean a lot of walking and standing, so wear comfortable shoes.

-And Grounds Admission means access to courts 3-18 and of course, the famous Murray Mound.
+The cost depends on the day you visit, but is around the £20 mark.
+In Week 2, Grounds tickets become cheaper as naturally less matches are taking place across all the courts.
+But generally, Grounds Admission means access to courts 3-18 and of course, the famous Murray Mound.
 Bring yourself a picnic and some Pimms, and soak up the atmosphere here.

+You can bring your own alcohol into Wimbledon.
 Yep, you heard that right!
-It is limited to one bottle of wine or Champagne per person, or two cans of beer.
+The limit is one bottle of wine or Champagne per person, or two cans of beer.
 You’re not allowed to bring in bottles of spirits and you are requested to drink your alcohol in special designated areas.

 So there’s my guide to The Queue at Wimbledon and how to succeed in a brilliant day at one of the best tennis events in the world.
 If The Queue sounds like all too much, then don’t forget to consider Wimbledon hospitality

-For full detailed information and to answer anything else you might need to know, please check the 2024 Guide to Queuing here.
+For full detailed information and to answer anything else you might need to know, please check the 2025 Guide to Queuing here.

-I hope this guide proves useful if you’re planning on going to Wimbledon for the first time and I hope it answers all your questions on The Queue.
-My last tip is keep your eyes on the watch out – you can spot famous tennis players all over the place!
+I hope this guide for The Queue at Wimbledon proves useful if you’re planning on going to Wimbledon for the first time.
+My last tip is keep your eyes peeled – you can spot famous tennis players all over the place!

-Disclaimer: This guide has no involvement from the local tourism board, a hotel or Wimbledon.
+Disclaimer: This guide for The Queue at Wimbledon has no involvement from the local tourism board, a hotel or Wimbledon.

-Enjoyed my guide to the Queue at Wimbledon?
+Enjoyed my Guide to the Queue at Wimbledon?
 Pin it!

 How much are the tickets in the late afternoon usually?
 Thank you kindly!